-You should have a real reason for requesting the feedback, too — which we'll discuss from time-to-time, primarily in the publish phase of the workflow.
+You should have a real reason for requesting the feedback, too — which we'll discuss from time to time, primarily in the publishing phase of the workflow.

 You'll want to make sure your article is SEO optimized and renders great on mobile devices.

 Most of your traffic will come from search engines.
 It's critical to make sure your article is found online.
 But there is a delicate balance between what you include in your article and what might be of interest to search engines.